Leading the way to active, healthy living.

 Kinesiology is the study of how the body moves and functions, but it is so much more.
 It is about finding new ways to improve sport performance, health and wellness.
 It is also about working to prevent injuries, and helping people return to the activities they love the most after an injury or disease.

 About the faculty

 In 2016, the University of Calgary celebrated 50 years of autonomy.
-Our faculty has undergone tremendous changes since we became a physical education department in 1945 as part of the University of Alberta at Calgary to being the No. 1 sport science school in North America and No. 7 globally in 2018.
+Our faculty has undergone tremendous changes over the years.
+Since we became a physical education department in 1945 as part of the University of Alberta at Calgary, we have gone on to be the number one sport science school in North America according to the ShanghaiRankings.

-Many factors contributed to the success of our faculty.
+Many factors contribute to the success of the faculty.
 It helps to look back at a few of the highlights.

 The faculty has elite researchers from Dr. Walter Herzog, PhD, who was awarded the Killam Prize for his work in biomechanics, to Dr. Kathryn Schneider, PhD, who was instrumental in establishing the first Massive Online Concussion Course at the University of Calgary, our researchers are changing lives.

 We developed the first dance science program in Canada and our Sport Injury Prevention Research Centre is one of 11 International Research Centres for the prevention of injury and protection of athlete health support by the International Olympic Committee.

 Our research provides evidence of the benefits of exercise for all ages, from biomechanics and exercise physiology to behavioral and social science perspectives.

 To provide excellence in research, education and community programs related to human movement, sport, health, and wellness.

 To be an international leader in the study and advancement of human movement, sport, health and wellness.